rohitlal125555/securecredentials/README_PYPI.md

 # SecureCredentials

 SecureCredentials is a lightweight Python package designed to securely store key-value pairs, such as passwords or other sensitive information, on disk.
-By leveraging strong encryption, the package ensures that your sensitive data remains safe while providing convenient access for everyday use.
+By leveraging modern AES-GCM 256-bit encryption and a dual encryption scheme, the package ensures that your sensitive data and encryption keys remain safe, while still providing convenient access for everyday use.

 ## Why SecureCredentials Was Created
 This package was created to address two common challenges faced by developers: